-When a Project Manager submits an application for Pre-certification, they agree to allow the Program to post certain Project-level information on the website, including Project Manager, location, utility, size, estimated annual generation, Project type (rooftop or building-integrated versus ground mount), proposed number of Participants, percent low-income, expected commercial operation date, Subscription Fees and special project designations.
+When a Project Manager submits an application for Pre-certification, they agree to allow the Program to post certain Project-level information on the website.

 Project Managers must indicate at least one Subscription pricing product that is available for Residential customers to be shared on the Project Clearinghouse.
-Subscription products will be provided in a standard template with information on

-Subscription price, escalators, term, and fees and penalties.
+Subscription products will be provided in a standard template with information on Subscription price, escalators, term, and fees and penalties.

-Information that may be posted publicly on the Program website is marked with an asterisk () in the Information and Documentation Required in the Pre-certification Application section below.
+Information that may be posted publicly on the Program website is marked with an asterisk (\) in the Information and Documentation Required in the Pre-certification Application section below.